liuchengxu/vim-clap/PROVIDER.md

 ### Create pure async provider

+#### Non-RPC based

+Everytime your input is changed, a new job will be spawned.

 Field                 | Type    | Required      | Has default implementation
 :----                 | :----   | :----         | :----
 `sink`                | funcref | **mandatory** | No